Programming Skills are Not Enough: a Greedy Strategy to Attract More Girls to Study Computer Science: Introduction and Motivations

-In recent years, many studies pointed out the presence of a significant and long-lasting gender gap in the field of Computer Science \cite{ref_article1}.
+Among STEM disciplines, ICT is the one with the highest gender unbalance, with the percentage of women enrolled in graduate programs usually ranging between 10 and 20 percent depending on the country.
+During the last decade, the significant and long-lasting gender gap in the field of Computer Science has been pointed out by many studies (\cite {Saxa17} and \cite{jaccheri2021gender}, among others).
 The gender gap exists at all levels: university students, researchers, professors, public administration, and industry.
-Among STEM disciplines, Computer Science is the one with the highest gender unbalance, with the percentage of women enrolled in ICT graduate programs usually ranging between 10 and 20 percent depending on the country.
+A cascading effect is created due to a lack of awareness and action at the lowest levels of education.
+As a result, digital transformation is currently predominantly guided by men, and this does not guarantee the diversity of positions and ways of thinking that would be indispensable in such an important field.

-The shortage of female ICT professionals also affects the job market and the sustainable development of our society.
-Digital transformation is currently predominantly guided by men, and this does not guarantee the diversity of positions and ways of thinking that would be indispensable in such an important field.
-The lack of women also contributes to the severe shortage of skilled digital workers that is retarding many countries' development.
+The shortage of female ICT professionals contributes to the severe shortage of skilled digital workers that is retarding many countries’ development.
+The lack of digital skills affects companies and public administrations at different levels: there are not enough experts who can develop cutting-edge technology and employees who are able to use existing technology to improve efficiency.

+In recent years, the topic has also entered the agenda of policymakers.
 Next Generation EU (also known as the Recovery Fund) includes digitization, innovation, competitiveness, culture, green revolution, and ecological transformation among the most funded objectives of national plans.
-However, the risk is that those benefiting from the funds made available by the European Community are mainly male-dominated sectors (such are indeed digital, construction, agriculture, and transport), although the pandemic has had devastating effects on female employment in particular.
+However, the risk is that those benefiting from the funds made available by the European Community are mainly male-dominated sectors (such are indeed digital, construction, agriculture, and transport), even though the pandemic has had devastating effects primarily on female employment.
 Therefore, the need for actions to reduce the gender gap in these areas is extremely urgent.
+Since 2014 the European Commission has been monitoring the digital progress in the Member States by means of the Digital Economy and Society Index (DESI3), which analyses four key areas: Human capital, Connectivity, Integration of digital technology, and Digital public services.
+The European Commission also launched the Digital Skills and Jobs Platform.
+The DESI also focuses attention on the gender gap, considered one of the causes of the lack of digital workers: from the 2022 DESI Report\footnote{\url{https://digital-strategy.ec.europa.eu/en/library/digital-economy-and-society-index-desi-2022}} emerges that only 19 percent of ICT specialists are female.